dancer1325/java-se-tutorials/java/annotations/index.md

     * use type annotations + pluggable type systems

 * == metadata -- about a -- program / != program itself
-* NO direct effect | operation of the code / they annotate
+* ⚠️NO direct effect | operation of the code / they annotate ⚠️
 * use cases
   * information | compiler
     * -- to detect -- errors OR suppress warnings